Status Determination Process

 - not subject to overfishing, where the fishing mortality does not exceed the limit reference point (FLIM).
 In this case, the stock is not subject to a level of fishing mortality that would move the stock to an overfished state

 - subject to overfishing, where the fishing mortality exceeds FLIM.
 The stock is subject to a level of fishing that would move the stock to an overfished state or prevent it from rebuilding to a not overfished state

 - uncertain, where there is inadequate information to determine whether the level of fishing mortality represents overfishing.

 Some RFMOs report against reference points for biomass and fishing mortality when providing advice on stock status; however, these reference points may be defined differently from those in the HSP.
-The limit reference points adopted by the WCPFC and the IOTC are the same as those prescribed in the HSP.
+The limit reference points adopted by the WCPFC are the same as those prescribed in the HSP.
 However, the IOTC determines stock status relative to target reference points, not limit reference points.
-For jointly managed stocks, ABARES determines stock status using the limit reference points described in the HSP and considers the impacts of fishing mortality from all fleets on the stocks.
+For jointly managed stocks, ABARES determines stock status using the limit reference points described in the HSP, and considers the impacts of fishing mortality from all fleets on the stocks.
 Consequently, the status of some jointly managed stocks reported by RFMOs may differ from that reported by Australia.

 The stock status classification system

 The classification system for stock status has been modified several times since the first Fishery status reports (1992).
 In 2004, the ‘underfished’ and ‘fully fished’ categories were replaced by a combined category of ‘not overfished’.
 This change was made partly because of potential confusion about the meaning of ‘fully fished’.
 It was also difficult to classify a stock as ‘underfished’ because data were often lacking for stocks likely to fall into this category.